 The Dutch Minister of Defence is preparing a bill regarding the protection of the Dutch defence technological and industrial sector.
-The bill will introduce a sector-specific test, which will also entail ex ante screening, to complement the ISB and is expected to be published for public consultation at the end of 2022 or beginning of 2023.
+The bill will introduce a sector-specific test, which will also entail ex ante screening, to complement the Vifo Act.
+The expected date of publication for public consultation is unknown.